analogrithems/qdrant-cli/README.md

-  create-collection        Create a collection with all the fixins create-full-snapshot     This will create a full snapshot of the server create-shard-snapshot    This will create a new shard of a given collection delete-cluster-peer      Delete a peer in the cluster delete-collection        Delete a specified collectoin delete-full-snapshot     This will delete a full snapshot of the server delete-shard-snapshot    This will delete the snapshot for a given collection/shard delete-snapshot          Delete a specific snapshot download-snapshot        Download a specific snapshot from a collection
+  create-collection        Create a collection with all the fixins create-full-snapshot     This will create a full snapshot of the server create-payload-index     Create an index on a payload create-shard-snapshot    This will create a new shard of a given collection delete-cluster-peer      Delete a peer in the cluster delete-collection        Delete a specified collectoin delete-full-snapshot     This will delete a full snapshot of the server delete-payload-index     Delete an index on a payload delete-shard-snapshot    This will delete the snapshot for a given collection/shard delete-snapshot          Delete a specific snapshot download-snapshot        Download a specific snapshot from a collection